dpilipov/TTtoSStt_Final/README.md

 * collection
 * checking job success

-Take a look at /uscms/home/dpilipov/nobackup/TIMBER/CMSSW_11_1_4/src/TopHBoostedAllHad/condor for an example of run_snapshot_TT.sh and snapshot_args*.txt .
+Take a look at condor/run_snapshot_TT.sh and condor/snapshot_args*.txt in this repository.

 ## 5. Making the trigger efficiencies
 ----------------------------